nawawi/docket-cache/readme.txt

 2. [What Is /dev/shm And Its Practical Usage](https://www.cyberciti.biz/tips/what-is-devshm-and-its-practical-usage.html)
 4. [Creating A Filesystem In RAM](https://www.cyberciti.biz/faq/howto-create-linux-ram-disk-filesystem/)

+To use it in Window OS, create RAM Disk and change [DOCKET_CACHE_PATH](https://docs.docketcache.com/configuration#docket_cache_path) point to RAM Disk drive.

 = What’s the difference with the other object cache plugin? = Docket Cache is an Object Cache Accelerator.
 It does some optimization of caching like cache post queries, comments counting, WordPress translation and more before storing the object caches.